-Securities and commodities fraud are two of the most destructive forms of white collar fraud.
-They not only harm individual investors, but have the potential to undermine the entire financial system.
-Securities fraud involving mortgage backed securities is widely considered to be one of the principal causes of the 2008 financial collapse in the United States and financial markets throughout the world.
+Securities and commodities fraud harm individual investors and have the potential to undermine the entire financial system.
+Securities fraud involving mortgage backed securities is widely considered to be one of the principal causes of the 2008 financial collapse, which was felt in the United States and around the world.

-Investigations into the causes of the 2008 crisis led to the passage, in 2010, of the Dodd-Frank Wall Street Reform and Protection Act.
-The purpose of the Act is clearly stated in its title: “… to promote the financial stability of the United States by improving accountability and transparency in the financial system…”
+Investigations into the causes of the 2008 crisis led to the passage of the Dodd-Frank Wall Street Reform and Protection Act.
+The purpose of the Dodd-Frank Act is clearly stated in its title: “… to promote the financial stability of the United States by improving accountability and transparency in the financial system…”

-A second whistleblower program addressed fraud related to the futures trading of commodities, including agricultural products (e.g., grains, fruits, cotton, coffee, sugar), metals (gold, silver, copper), and energy (oil, coal, etc.).
+A second whistleblower program addressed fraud related to the commodities futures trading, including agricultural products (e.g., grains, fruits, cotton, coffee, sugar), metals (gold, silver, copper), and energy (oil, coal, etc.).
 Commodities are regulated by the Commodity Futures Trading Commission (CFTC), which also has authority over the foreign currency exchange market.
-The CFTC whistleblower laws are available on our CFTC Law page.
+CFTC whistleblower laws are available on our CFTC Law page.

-The two whistleblower laws are basically the same and share many similarities with the False Claims Act.
-A whistleblower who provides information to the SEC or the CFTC that enables the government to collect more than $1 million is entitled to a reward of at least 10 percent, and potentially up to 30%, of the total amount collected.
-This amount includes penalties, disgorgement (the recovery of fraudulently obtained profits), and interest.
+The laws for securities and commodities whistleblowers share some similarities with the False Claims Act.
+Securities and commodities whistleblowers who provide original information to the SEC or the CFTC that enables the government to collect more than $1 million in an enforcement action are entitled to a reward of at least 10 percent, and potentially up to 30 percent, of the amount recovered.

-- How important was the whistleblower’s information to the success of the recovery action.
+- The importance of the whistleblower’s information to the success of the recovery action.

 - The “degree of assistance” provided by the whistleblower and his or her attorneys.